Reinaldo Piussi

-Reinaldo Piussi (born 18 May 1999) is an Uruguayan rugby union player who last played for the in Major League Rugby (MLR).
+Reinaldo Piussi (born 18 May 1999) is an Uruguayan rugby union player who has played for Peñarol in Super Rugby Americas and the in Major League Rugby (MLR), as well as the Uruguay national rugby union team.
 His preferred position is prop.

 Early career

 Piussi is from Montevideo and plays his club rugby for Carrasco Polo Club.
 His performances for Uruguay's U20 side, earned him a move to to join their academy.

 Professional career

 Piussi was named in the squad for the 2023 Super Rugby Americas season, making two appearances.
 He signed for the ahead of the 2024 Major League Rugby season.

 Piussi made his debut for Uruguay in 2022 against Tonga.
 He was named in the Uruguay squad for the 2023 Rugby World Cup, making two appearances at the tournament.